 Any expenses or benefits which are related to coronavirus can be reported on your PAYE Settlement Agreement.

 If you are currently payrolling benefits in kind, you may continue to report expenses and benefits through your payroll as long as you’ve registered with HMRC before the start of the tax year (6 April).
 You may also continue to report expenses and benefits through P11D returns.

-HMRC expects all P11D and P11D(b) returns to be completed online by 6 July 2020 for the tax year 2019-20, paper options are available for employers unable to file online.
+HMRC expects all P11D and P11D(b) returns to be completed online by 6 July 2020 for the tax year 2019 to 2020, paper options are available for employers unable to file online.